Why is “pick one goal setting framework” the wrong question?

 True, if you actually run a single framework properly.
 The Locke and Latham synthesis [7] is unambiguous that disciplined goal-setting outperforms vague intention regardless of which framework you use, and a clean execution of SMART or OKR or WOOP will beat a sloppy hybrid every time.

 So the real comparison is not “clean single framework” versus “messy mix” but “clean single that fails predictably at gap X” versus “thoughtful synthesis that covers gaps X, Y, and Z.” The Locke and Latham [7] evidence supports disciplined goal-setting; it does not support choosing only one framework when the frameworks complement each other on different axes.
-Latham and Locke (2007) [8] add that difficult goals produce higher performance only when the person has sufficient ability and commitment, which is itself an argument for a system that keeps commitment alive through cadence and recovery rather than relying on a single static sentence.
+Latham and Locke (2007) [8] add that difficult goals raise performance only when the person has sufficient ability and commitment, which is itself an argument for a system that keeps commitment alive through cadence and recovery rather than leaning on a single static sentence.

 “Synthesis is just unprincipled eclecticism”